 The DAT is required by all the dental schools in the United States that participate in the ADEA’s AADSAS.

 Your score cannot be more than three years old when applying to dental programs.
 A small number of schools, like Howard University College of Dentistry, will not accept DAT scores that are two years or older.

 The deadline to submit DAT scores for many programs is December 1, but due to the pandemic, some schools have extended the period for which they will accept them.
 Be sure to check each program’s deadline to submit yours on time.

 DAT scores range from 1 to 30, with a national average of 19.
-The average DAT score for accepted students is 21 for the academic portion and 20 for the perceptional ability section.
+The average DAT score for accepted students is 21 for the academic portion and 20 for the perceptual ability section.
 A score of 20 or higher is considered competitive in each of these sections.
-A score of 18 or less is not sufficient to move your application forward.
+A score of 18 or lower is not sufficient to move your application forward.